My Iona

 • Is the caller a man or woman, young, middle-aged, or old?

 • It is important to document all that you know and hear.
-This should include filling out the Bomb Threat Checklist.
+This should include filling out the Bomb Threat Checklist (Appendix C).

-• Do not evacuate the building until told to do so by the Campus Safety and Security Department.
+• Do not evacuate the building until told to do so by the Office of Campus Safety or Law Enforcement.

 Bomb Threat Checklists